GladysAssistant/v4-website/docs/dev/2_windows.md

 sidebar_label: Windows
 ---

-You'll find here instructions to setup a development environment for Gladys 4 on Windows.
+You'll find below the instructions on how to setup a development environment for Gladys 4.

 ## System prerequisites